jlevy/atom-flowmark/README.md

 implementations like [markdownfmt](https://github.com/shurcooL/markdownfmt), but also does some helpful new things related to wrapping lines for ease of reading and collaboration and cleaning up punctuation.

+Flowmark started simply but has become an essential tool for editorial production at [Holloway](https://www.holloway.com/), where we consider powerful but lightweight processes for editing text essential.
-It also has some optional tools like cleaning up common Markdown problems and “normalizing” footnotes.
+In addition to formatting, it offers a variety of tools like cleaning up common Markdown problems and “normalizing” footnotes, fixing punctuation, and many other things.

 ![Auto-format selection](images/screenshot.gif)